-Where obedience to authority was based on Asch's work, the small world experiment was based on a mathematical model and subsequent survey developed by MIT researchers Ithiel de Sola Pool, Manfred Kochen, and Michael Gurevich.
-They concluded that even if there was only a one in 200,000 chance that two Americans might know each other, there was a 50 percent chance that they would be connected by two people that each might know.
+Where Obedience to Authority was based on Asch's work, the Small World experiment was based on a mathematical model and subsequent survey developed by mit researchers Ithiel de Sola Pool, Manfred Kochen, and Michael Gurevich.
+They concluded that even if there was only a 1 in 200,000 chance that two Americans might know each other, there was a 50% chance that they would be connected by two people that each might know.

-To conduct his experiment, Milgram distributed a set of letters to randomly selected "starters," individuals in Omaha, Nebraska, and Wichita, Kansas, each requesting to have a package sent to a specific "target," a stockbroker living and working in Boston.
+To conduct his experiment, Milgram distributed a set of letters to randomly selected "starters," individuals in Omaha, Nebraska and Wichita, Kansas, each requesting to have a package sent to a specific "target," a stockbroker living and working in Boston.
 If the starter did not know the target, they were asked to forward the letter to someone they knew who they thought was likely to know the target or how to reach him; this new person would become the next link in the chain.
-Milgram soon concluded that five intermediaries-or six degrees of separation-was the average it would take to convey a message from one individual in the "vaguely 'out there'" to the Boston stockbroker.
+Milgram soon concluded that five intermediaries-or six degrees of separation-was the average it would take to convey a message from one individual in the "vaguely 'out there'" to the Boston stockbroker.30

 But as a storyteller, Milgram is an unreliable narrator.
-Milgram boasted that he wrote his papers while on drugs and could tell precisely which drug he was under the influence of-marijuana, mescaline, cocaine, or methamphetamine-when he looked at the texts later.
-Indeed, the results from the small world experiment are far from conclusive.
-Milgram himself notes that of 160 chains started in Nebraska, only forty-four were completed, attributing it to a lack of obedience among subjects.
-More recently, however, Judith Kleinfeld points out that in a first, unpublished study only 5 percent of the letters made it through and even in the published studies, the rate of completion was only 30 percent.
-While Milgram argues that the high dropout rate was a matter of apathy or disobedience, Kleinfeld observes that the article to be delivered was "an official-looking document with a heavy blue binding and a gold logo," hardly something that should readily be put aside.
+Milgram boasted that he wrote his papers while on drugs and could tell precisely which drug he was under the influence of-marijuana, mescaline, cocaine, or methamphetamine-when he looked at the texts later.31 Indeed, the results from the Small World experiment are far from conclusive.
+Milgram himself notes that of 160 chains started in Nebraska, only 44 were completed, attributing it to a lack of obedience among subjects.32 More recently, however, Judith Kleinfield points out that in a first, unpublished study only 5 percent of the letters made it through and even in the published studies, the rate of completion was only 30 percent.
+While Milgram argues that the high dropout rate was a matter of apathy or disobedience, Kleinfield observes that the article to be delivered was "an official-looking document with a heavy blue binding and a gold logo," hardly something that should readily be put aside.
 Likely, she suggests, the chains had hit a dead end.
 Kleinfield concludes, "the belief that we live in a small world gives people a sense of security.
-And small-world experiences that we encounter naturally buttress people's religious faith as evidence of 'design."

-However, religion is based on stories and the small world experiment is a good story.
-Indeed, today it seems that we have adopted the network as a faith.
-Networks and the small worlds they describe serve as organizational models for businesses and universities, friendships and economies.
-In doing so, they stand in for our own behavioral process; few people want to believe that their thoughts and actions are determined by a sequence of programmed instructions, but most don't mind understanding their relationships with others, or even their bodies or brains as comprised igoplus of networks.
+And small-world experiences that we encounter naturally buttress people's religious faith as evidence of 'design."33 for our own behavioral process; few people want to believe that their thoughts and actions are determined by a sequence of programmed instructions, but most don't mind understanding their relationships with others or even their bodies or brains as comprised of networks.
 Milgram understood the consequences of the shift he had uncovered.
 In his conclusion to the experiment, Milgram phrased it succinctly: "while many studies in social science show the individual is alienated and cut off from the rest of society, this study demonstrates that, in some sense, we are all bound together in a tightly knit social fabric."
+34